A Senior’s Guide to Common Winter Hazards to be Aware of

 - The coldness and darkness that accompany the winter months can lead to depression or make an existing condition worse.
 If you find yourself affected by the change in season, speak with your doctor to see what options you have.
 Be sure to find enjoyable ways to keep yourself active and occupied to keep your spirits high.

 With the increased risk associated with winter weather, having someone check in on your loved one or yourself is crucial.
-If a family or friend isn’t nearby, a professional caregiver can visit your loved one as often as needed to monitor your temperature and help your loved one.
-With proper care and precautions, seniors can avoid the risks posed by cold weather and remain safe and healthy throughout winter.
+If a family or friend isn’t nearby, a professional caregiver can visit your loved one as often as needed to monitor their temperature and help your loved one.
+With proper care and precautions, seniors can avoid winter hazards and remain safe and healthy throughout winter.
 LifeWorx offers a wide range of in-home care options for seniors and adults with disabilities or can provide companionship.

 Find your peace-of-mind.